taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 9

 We see a view from above, of Asoka and Min sitting across from each other on the large tree trunk beneath Asoka's hammock.
 Asoka is bare-headed and wearing only their sleeveless undershirt and trousers.
 Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the bojagi that Min had used to bring it up to Asoka's bubble.
 Asoka unenergetically picks at the food as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into several wooden cups.
-The tiny Automata child that fell onto Asoka's sleeping bubble holds out a cup of the fruit juice to Iri.
+The tiny Automata child that fell onto Asoka's sleeping bubble, monkey companion now perched on his head, holds out a cup of the fruit juice to Iri.

 Automata child: **"Wanna try?"**

 Iri carefully tips a small amount of liquid into its mouth.
 Its eyes light up -- Iri likes the juice a lot!
 Iri downs the rest of the glass.
 Seeing Iri's enthusiastic response, Mawé puffs up pride.
+The little squirrel monkey cautiously approaches Iri, wanting to make friends.

 Iri: **"Mmmmmm!!"**

 Min: **"Mawé helped me make it...it's [patua juice](https://en.wikipedia.org/wiki/Oenocarpus_bataua)!"**

 Mawé squeels with delight as Iri suddenly glows for a moment in response to the unfamiliar drink; at the same time, Asoka's clothing also briefly flash a new pattern, looking like a fractal tangle of blood vessels.
-Asoka, watching Mawé play with Iri, is suddenly and painfully reminded of Pippa.
+Startled, the monkey rushes back onto Mawé's head, chittering and scolding everyone loudly.
+Asoka, watching Mawé and the monkey play with Iri, is suddenly and painfully reminded of Pippa.
 Asoka chokes up with sudden tears.

 Through their tears, Asoka sees a cup of patua juice, held out by small but strong hands.
-Asoka looks up to see an unexpectedly solemn Mawé.
+Asoka looks up to see an unexpectedly solemn Mawé, monkey now calm and peering at Asoka with intent curiosity.

 Mawé: **"When I'm having a bad day, patua juice makes my luck better."**